greydnls/gitodo/README.md

 **Example**: `gitodo show FileName -s "Sublist Name" `

-If you would like to create a new Todo List with a sublist you can add the -s flag to add a the default **General** sublist to the file.
+If you would like to create a new Todo List with a sublist you can add the -s flag to add the default **General** sublist to the file.
 You can also add an argument after the -s flag to provide a custom sublist name.

 **Example**: `gitodo create FileName -s //adds General sublist`